CHRISTMAS IN ITALY: DISCOVER ALL THE ITALIAN TIDINGS AND TRADITIONS

 THE CHRISTMAS FEASTS.

-Around the World Christmas centres around delicious foods.
-And here in Italy where food is king and every mealtime a feast the Italians excel.
-From antipasti to dessert, from breakfast to dinner, and from Christmas Eve to la Befana day, Italians prepare special treats.
-Here are some of the more popular:
+Around the globe, Christmas is celebrated with an abundance of delightful foods.
+In Italy, where culinary excellence reigns and every meal is a celebration, the Italians truly shine.
+From antipasti to dessert, from breakfast to dinner, and throughout the festive period from Christmas Eve to la Befana day, Italians create special delicacies.
+Here are some of the most beloved treats:

-On an Italian Christmas Eve—only fish, please!
-According to tradition, the meal for Christmas Eve, La Vigilia, doesn’t have any meat.
-It’s all about fish and vegetables.
-This is in line with the customary practice of enjoying a giorno di magro, a light day of eating that helps purify the body for the holiday.
-However, whether the fish dishes served can truly be considered “light” is a different story altogether!
+On an Italian Christmas Eve—only fish will do!
+Following tradition, the Christmas Eve meal, known as La Vigilia, consists solely of fish and vegetables, avoiding meat altogether.
+This aligns with the practice of observing a giorno di magro, a light day of eating intended to purify the body for the festivities.
+However, whether the fish dishes served are genuinely considered “light” is another matter!

-One classic dish for Christmas Eve is capitone (eel), although nowadays, more common fish options include baccalà, octopus, and shellfish.
-In Rome, a well-loved local delicacy is pezzetti—fried cubes of ricotta or pieces of artichokes, zucchini, or broccoli.
-In Naples, it’s not uncommon to start the meal with a sautéed mix of broccoli and seafood.
+A classic dish for this evening is capitone (eel), but these days, more popular choices include baccalà, octopus, and shellfish.
+In Rome, locals enjoy a favorite called pezzetti—fried cubes of ricotta or pieces of artichokes, zucchini, or broccoli.
+In Naples, it’s common to kick off the meal with a sautéed blend of broccoli and seafood.

-Then, of course, come the pasta dishes.
-These also vary across regions.
-In the north, particularly in Lombardy and Piedmont, lasagna is topped with anchovies, parmesan, and seasonings.
-In Naples, it’s vermicelli served with clams or mussels.
+And then we come to the pasta dishes, which vary by region.
+In Northern Italy, particularly Lombardy and Piedmont, lasagna is topped with anchovies, Parmesan, and various seasonings.
+Meanwhile, in Naples, vermicelli is typically served with clams or mussels.

-If you thought we were talking about a mere 3-course meal here, think again.
-Traditionally, it goes way beyond that… but fret not, there’s a theological reason behind this indulgence!
-Seven courses might be served to symbolize the 7 sacraments, 9 for the Trinity (squared), 12 for the apostles, 13 for the disciples with Jesus, or a staggering 21 (yikes!) to represent the Trinity multiplied by the 7 sacraments.
-So, on Christmas Eve, take it easy and savor each dish, knowing that the following day is the grand Feast.
+If you thought this was just a simple three-course meal, think again!
+Traditionally, the feast extends far beyond that… but there’s a theological explanation for this abundance!
+Seven courses may symbolize the seven sacraments; nine represent the Trinity squared; twelve are for the apostles; thirteen for the disciples with Jesus; or even an impressive twenty-one to signify the Trinity multiplied by the seven sacraments.
+So, on Christmas Eve, take your time and enjoy each dish, knowing that the next day brings the grand Feast.

-No Italian Christmas lunch would be complete without the famous sweet treats.
-There’s the traditional Veronese buttery sweet yeast bread called pandoro, and the tall Lombardian sweet bread enriched with raisins and dried fruits known as panettone.
-And to satisfy our sweet tooth even more, we indulge in classic Italian nougat, fabulous Perugino chocolate, and homemade cookies like the hazelnut biscuits known as baci di Dama from Turin.
-Christmas in Italy truly is a feast for all the senses.
+No Italian Christmas lunch would be complete without the beloved sweet treats.
+We have the traditional Veronese buttery sweet yeast bread known as pandoro, and the tall Lombardian sweet bread filled with raisins and dried fruits called panettone.
+To further satisfy our cravings, we enjoy classic Italian nougat, exquisite Perugino chocolate, and homemade cookies, such as the hazelnut biscuits known as baci di Dama from Turin.
+Christmas in Italy is truly a sensory delight.

-The holidays menu wouldn’t be complete without mentioning one essential item that Italians treasure at every meal: wine!
-It truly adds that special touch to any dining experience.
-And fortunately, we have an exquisite selection of wines to suit every occasion.
+The holiday menu would be incomplete without highlighting a vital element cherished by Italians at every meal: wine!
+It truly elevates any dining experience.
+Luckily, we offer an exquisite range of wines perfect for every occasion.

-For a Christmas roast, you can’t go wrong with a superb Brunello di Montalcino or a Super Tuscan red, like Biondi Santi or San Polo.
-If you prefer a white wine that pairs well with a variety of dishes, consider the delightful Umbrian grechetto or trebbiano.
-Alternatively, a Piedmont Arneis from Castello di Neive or Ceretto would also be an excellent choice.
-And for a celebratory “Cin Cin” moment, sparkling wines such as Franciacorta (Bellavista, Ca’ del bosco, or Ricci Curbastro) or Ferrari Trento DOC are the perfect choice.
-Lastly, let’s not forget about the Vin Santo, the traditional Tuscan and Umbrian dessert wine that pairs wonderfully with panetone or cantucci.
+For your Christmas roast, you can’t go wrong with a magnificent Brunello di Montalcino or a Super Tuscan red, such as Biondi Santi or San Polo.
+If white wine is more to your taste and pairs well with various dishes, consider the delightful Umbrian Grechetto or Trebbiano.
+A Piedmont Arneis from Castello di Neive or Ceretto would also make an excellent choice.
+For a festive “Cin Cin” moment, sparkling wines like Franciacorta (from Bellavista, Ca’ del Bosco, or Ricci Curbastro) or Ferrari Trento DOC are ideal.
+And let’s not overlook Vin Santo, the traditional Tuscan and Umbrian dessert wine that pairs beautifully with panettone or cantucci.

-If you’re unable to experience Italy’s traditional Christmas foods firsthand during the holiday season, why not consider visiting a food festival or Christmas market instead?
-These festivities are adorned with enchanting stalls filled with handicrafts, regional delicacies, and of course, wines, including the famous vin brule’ (mulled wine).
-It’s a wonderful way to immerse yourself in the holiday spirit and savor the delights of Italian cuisine.
+If you can’t experience Italy’s traditional Christmas foods firsthand this holiday season, consider visiting a food festival or Christmas market instead.
+These celebrations feature enchanting stalls filled with handicrafts, regional delicacies, and, of course, wines, including the beloved vin brulè (mulled wine).
+It’s a delightful way to immerse yourself in the holiday spirit and enjoy the wonders of Italian cuisine.

 RINGING IN THE NEW YEAR ITALIAN STYLE.